 Robb has been a member of FUMC Durango since 1992 and on staff since 2006.
 He grew up in Michigan as a diehard Notre Dame fan which he remains to this day.
-He and his wife, Amy, have three children: Chloe who is a junior at Colorado Mesa University in Grand Junction; Jacob who is a freshman at Fort Lewis College in Durango; and Zane who is in 8th grade.
+He and his wife, Amy, have three children: Chloe who just graduated from Colorado Mesa University in Grand Junction; Jacob who is a junior at Colorado State University in Fort Collins; and Zane who is a sophomore in high school.
 Robb loves most sports, but especially football, baseball, and golf.
 He has been on several mission trips including New Orleans after Hurricane Katrina, Greensburg, KS, after a tornado hit the town, and Kenya to work with orphanages and widows.
-Finally, he likes to travel and has been to four of the seven continents as well as close to 40 of the 50 states.
+Finally, he likes to travel and has been to five of the seven continents as well as close to 40 of the 50 states.

 Director of Contemporary Worship and Technology Ministries